Syslifters/reptor/README.md

 pip install reptor
 ```

-We follow the Django release/requirement cycle.
-This means, that we support up to the lowest version that django supports.
+We follow the Django release/requirement support.
+This means, that we support down to the lowest version that django supports.Currently that is `Python 3.8`

-We recommend to install reptor in a virtualenvironment to make sure that the dependencies to not clash with your current system.
-Simply follow the instructions:
+We recommend to install reptor in a virtual environment to make sure that the dependencies to not clash with your current (global) python setup.
+Follow the instructions:

 ```
 virtualenv .venv